askap-vast/vast-pipeline/README.md

 SURVEYS_WORKING_DIR = os.path.join(BASE_DIR, 'reference-surveys')
 ```

-Create the folders with (Note: make sure you change BASE_DIR to askap-pipeline or whatever folder you clone the repo in):
+Create the folders with (Note: make sure you change BASE_DIR to vast-pipeline or whatever folder you clone the repo in):

 ```bash
 cd BASE_DIR && mkdir pipeline-projects && mkdir reference-surveys